Researchers Job Offers

 Requirements and qualifications

-- obtained a doctoral degree in the year of employment in the project or in the period of 7 years before January 1 of the year of employment in the project.
+Only a person who obtained a doctoral degree no earlier than 7 years before the year of employment in the project may be accepted for a post-doc position financed by the SONATA BIS 14 grant.
 This period may be extended by the time spent on long-term (over 90 days) documented sickness benefits or rehabilitation benefits due to incapacity for work.
-Additionally, this period may be extended by the number of months spent on leave related to the care and upbringing of children granted under the terms set out in the Labor Code, and in the case of women - by 18 months for each born or adopted child, if this method of indicating breaks in a scientific career is more favorable.
+Additionally, the number of months spent on leave related to the care and upbringing of children granted under the terms of the Labor Code may be added to this period, and in the case of women - 18 months for each born or adopted child, if this method of indicating breaks in the scientific career is more beneficial.
+A person who obtained a doctoral degree in an entity other than the entity where employment in this position is planned, or completed at least a 10-month, continuous and documented postdoctoral internship in an entity other than the entity implementing the project and in a country other than the country of obtaining the doctoral degree, may be employed in a post-doc position.

 Additional Information